 If you’re a boat nut perusing the internet for boat maintenance tips—and since you're here on boats.com, we’re guessing that you are—you’ve probably come across our videos on getting tough stains out of gel coat, and how to restore faded gel coat.
-Even if you've already absorbed that information, there are a number of small yet important things you can add to your list of regular boat maintenance chores to help you attain the ultimate gleam in your hull—which will also make your gel coat last longer.
+Even if you've already absorbed that information, there are a number of small yet important things you can add to your list of regular boat maintenance chores to help you attain the ultimate gleam in your hull and keep it that way all summer—which will also make your gel coat last longer.
 Here are 10 tips to keep your pride and joy in prime condition.

-6. Take the same attitude with chrome and brightwork.
-Make it shine, and it’ll help set off the hullside’s mirror-like finish.
+- Take the same attitude with chrome, stainless-steel, and brightwork.
+Get some metal polish and make it shine, and it’ll help set off the hullside’s mirror-like finish.
 Let it remain dull, and it’ll detract from the boat’s overall looks.

 Use all 10 of the boat maintenance tips listed above, and your hull will shine as brightly as the mirrors inside the Hubble telescope.
 So be sure to wear a pair of high-quality sunglasses as you gaze lovingly upon Mom's Mink—we wouldn't want you to burn your retinas out.